Joseph Frobisher

-The Hon.
 Joseph Frobisher (April 15, 1748 - September 12, 1810) M.P., J.P., was one of Montreal's most important fur traders.
 He was elected to the 1st Parliament of Lower Canada and was a seigneur with estates totalling 57,000 acres.
 He was a founding member of the North West Company and the Beaver Club, of which he was chairman.
 From 1792, his country seat, Beaver Hall, became a centre of Montreal society.

 Early life

 Joseph Frobisher was born at Halifax, Yorkshire in 1748.
 He was the third of five sons born to Joseph Frobisher (1710–1763) and Rachel Hargreaves (1718–1790).
 The Frobishers were an old Yorkshire family descended from Richard Frobysher of Altofts and Thorne, a first cousin of Sir Martin Frobisher.
 Joseph's eldest two brothers, Benjamin and Thomas (1744-1788), came to Quebec soon after the British Conquest of New France to enter the fur trade, and Joseph joined them in 1769.
 They put to use the small capital they had between them to set up a fur trading company based in Montreal, trading in the Northwest Territory.